avinashbabudonthu/java/gradle/commands.md

 ```
 gradle clean build -x checkStyle -x test -x pmd -x findbugs
 ```
 * Upgrade gradle wrapper.
-If your existing Gradle-based build uses the Gradle Wrapper, you can easily upgrade by running the wrapper task, specifying the desired Gradle version
+If you have existing Gradle-based build that uses the Gradle Wrapper, you can easily upgrade by running the wrapper task, specifying the desired Gradle version
 ```
 gradlew wrapper --gradle-version 5.0